Joy-Zhang/jsiq.js/README.md

 ### select clause
   In a query, select clause is used to do some operation of parameter.
-  If multiple items are seleted, you need to make it into a object (or array) like:
+  If multiple items are seleted, you need to make it into an object (or array) like:

     JSIQ.query('select {"square" : i * i, "cube" : i * i * i} from i in a');